-If you’ve vowed to be more productive in 2016 and find your work flow, one way to accomplish this goal is to invest a little time in keeping your work station tidy.
+If you’ve vowed to be more productive this year and find your work flow, one way to accomplish this goal is to invest a little time in keeping your work station tidy.
 When you have a distraction-free workspace, you’ll be better able to direct your attention to what really matters.
 Because clutter “bombards our minds with excessive stimuli,” our senses have to work extra hard to process the excessive stimuli and then mentally set it aside.
 Clearing clutter helps free the senses to either rest or process the stimuli we actually need in our work lives, meaning our energy is put to better use.

 Declutter your workspace for increased productivity and a happier work experience.

 Step 1: Clean up and organize your area in one fell swoop.
 Tidiness guru Marie Kondo of The Life Changing Magic of Tidying Up advises that you do one major cleaning sesh in order to avoid “clutter relapse.”
 When it comes to your workspace, discard or store elsewhere anything that hampers your productivity—irrelevant documents, knickknacks that no longer thrill you, and paper clutter that should be safely filed away.
 You can find some desk-specific organization tips in my post on creating a home office space.
 Don’t forget about digital clutter, too!
 Clean up your desktop while you’re at it.

 Step 2: Develop a plan to deal with mental clutter using a method that’s effective for you.
 There are a few kinds of mental clutter.